Angiosarcoma

 What are the symptoms of Angiosarcoma?

-Symptoms include lump or mass, pain, swelling, bleeding, and skin changes.
+May include a lump or mass, pain, swelling, bleeding, or skin discoloration, depending on the location and size of the tumor.

 How is Angiosarcoma diagnosed?